 SWAT do not advocate the use of harsh training methods/handling.
 SWAT firmly believes that your dog is your pet and friend, first and foremost, if it competes at agility then thats a bonus.
 We do not tolerate dog owners who rehome dogs purely based upon the animals ability to succeed in agility.
 Agility is a hobby.

-SWAT was founded, and run, by Toni and Dairin Keating.
-Toni organises and oversees all the training and is helped by Jo Turner - between them they do all the training, so ensuring consistency is maintained through out the club.
+SWAT was founded, and is run by me, Toni Keating.
+I organise and oversee all the training helped by Jo Turner - between us we do all the training, ensuring consistency is maintained through out the club.
 You can be assured that you are ALWAYS trained by someone competing at the top level of UK agility and with the highest qualifications - something that is unique to SWAT in the South West.